-- This exciting full-day, multi-school event gives students a chance to explore the War of 1812 through a series of real life scenarios and vignettes.
-Join a militia muster, watch a 19th century cannon crew fire the gun and debate views with Villagers loyal to King George and those who support Republicanism.
-Through active participation in more than a dozen stations, students will make a personal connection with the War of 1812 and leave with an understanding of how it affected local inhabitants’ daily lives.
-Special cost for this full day program is $7/student.
+This exciting full-day, multi-school event brings the War of 1812 to life.
+Join a militia muster, watch a 19th century cannon crew fire the gun, and discuss the role of indigenous peoples.
+Through active participation in various stations, students will leave with an understanding of how the War of 1812 affected local inhabitants’ daily lives and shaped Canadian History.

 Event Times (Sign-In 9:45-9:55 a.m., Activities 10:00 a.m. - 1:20 p.m., Departure 1:30 p.m.)

 Registration opens January 22, 2018 To book call 519-457-1296, ext.817 or email firstname.lastname@example.org.